 It should be noted that interest deduction can be denied, even if none of the foregoing regimes is applicable, if the Japanese tax authority considers the relevant debt transaction as avoiding Japanese tax and invokes the anti-avoidance statute applicable to closely-held corporations in the corporation tax law.
 The Universal Music case mentioned above is an example.

 It is possible to obtain an advance pricing arrangement (APA) from the tax authority, and it is a very common practice.
+In an APA, there generally is even more flexibility as compared to transfer pricing audit; e.g., the statistical approach of interquartile range is very commonly used and accepted.
 However, as an APA requires substantial time, cost and burden to deal with the tax authority (e.g., for responding to information and document requests), taxpayers generally concentrate on intra-group transactions that have significant volume and a large amount of tax at stake in applying for an APA.
 It is not rare that an APA takes two or three years until concluded.

 Japan does not have general anti-avoidance rules or GARR in a literal sense (e.g., rules which could apply to all or whatever circumstances or transactions), but does have anti-avoidance provisions applicable to some specific situations.

 Yet another one is an anti-avoidance provision applicable to the Japanese consolidated taxation regime; there, if an act or accounting of the subject taxpayer which is a member of the Japanese consolidated group unjustifiably reduces the corporation tax burden of that taxpayer, then the Japanese tax authority is entitled to disregard the legal form of the transaction adopted by the taxpayer and to impose corporation tax based upon another legal form that the Japanese tax authority finds to be more natural and reasonable.
-There has been no precedent on the interpretation of the term “unjustifiably reduces” and it remains unclear how that term will be interpreted by courts.
+To the author’s knowledge, there has been no published precedent on the interpretation of the term “unjustifiably reduces” and it remains unclear how that term will be interpreted by courts.

 Recently, the first two anti-abuse provisions are very actively invoked by the tax authority in issuing assessments, claiming a need to secure an appropriate taxation by disregarding the legal form of the transaction adopted by the taxpayer.
 Practitioners are generally concerned about such tendency, because these anti-abuse provisions will often result in taxation that cannot be foreseeable from the text of the tax statute.

-Yes, Japan is very active in following the BEPS Action Plans so far published, as the country that chaired the relevant OECD Committee.
+Yes, Japan is very active in following the BEPS Action Plans so far published, as the country that chaired the OECD Committee on Fiscal Affairs.